We’re good to go! Read more here

 An open letter from Andrea-Hadley Johnson, our Artistic Programme Manager at the National Justice Museum:

-Your letters will join the museums existing collection of letters and will provide a snapshot of life from many perspectives within an historically significant time.
-With our writer in residence Dr Martin Glynn and V21 Artspace, the letters will shape an audio artwork and digital book which will be added to the ‘Constraint Restraint’ virtual exhibition.
+The letters will join the museums existing archive collection to provide a snapshot of life from many perspectives within this historically significant time.
+With our writer in residence Dr Martin Glynn and V21 Artspace, the letters have been shaped into a digital book and added to the ‘Constraint Restraint’ virtual exhibition.